bashup/doco/CLI.md

 #### The Null Command

-If no arguments are given, `doco` outputs the current target service list, one item per line, and returns success.
-If there is no current target, however, a usage message is output:
+If no arguments remain on the command line, `doco` outputs the current target service list, one item per line, and returns success.
+However, if there are no arguments *left* because none were ever *given*, a usage message is output:

 ```shell
 doco-null() {